 - Attacking independence of the spouse: Independence is the key hindrance in the way of an abuser.
 Initially, an abuser may try to thwart the independence of the spouse through tactical ways.
 He may convince her not to overexert herself while taking care of the house and job together.
 Later, he may ask her accounts for expenses, both small and large.
 Or he may allocate a very small amount for monthly expenses, which can cause unwanted stress to the wife.
 This kind of financial abuse puts unwanted strain on the victim and leaves them at the mercy of the abuser

 - Restriction on the freedom of movement: It is shocking to know that only one-third of women are allowed to go on their own to the market, to a health facility or even to meet their friends.
-If such a husband lets his wife go for such essential visits, he may keep a check on her frequently via WhatsApp messages or calls, which can even affect the woman’s peace of mind.
+If such a husband lets his wife go for such essential visits, he may keep a check on her frequently via messages or calls, which can even affect the woman’s peace of mind.
 By putting restrictions on his wife, an abusive husband exhibits a possessive personality

-- Spousal violence is common: An extreme sign of abuse, spousal violence affects many Indian households.
-Did you know, one in three ever-married women report having been slapped by their husband.
+- Spousal violence is common: An extreme sign of abuse, spousal violence affects many households.
+Did you know, one in three married women report having been slapped by their husband.
 In extreme cases, this spousal violence may take the form of forced sex or marital rape, according to 28% of women surveyed under the recent National Family Health Survey 2015-16

 What are the causes of abuse in a relationship?

 These needy individuals feel that every person, including their spouse, family and friend circle, should function according to their needs and expectations.
 Failing this basic tenet becomes the root cause of abuse in a couple’s relationship.
 Here are some basic causes of abuse in a relationship, according to the Bonobology expert panel.

-- See ‘abuse’ as ‘normal’: Often, people who grow up in abusive situations see abuse as normal in a couple’s life.
+- Seeing ‘abuse’ as ‘normal’: Often, people who grow up in abusive situations see abuse as normal in a couple’s life.
 This is the main reason why abusers continue to abuse the spouse, without even harming them physically.
 As a child, such abusers may have witnessed their parents in emotional, psychological or financial abuse and may perpetuate the same cycle in their own marriage.
 In other cases, children who witness parental violence or suffer from it see physical abuse as a sole way to resolve conflicts

-- Lack empathy: Abusers, due to their narcissistic nature, are too self-absorbed and fail to empathise with their partners or understand their points of view.
+- Lack empathy: Abusers, due to their narcissistic nature, are too self-absorbed and fail to empathize with their partners or understand their points of view.
 In any case, they are not ready to give the benefit of doubt to their partner.
 This one-sided view blocks and puts a toxic influence on the marriage